dhanush-babu-M/Vehicle-accident-detection-using-gps-and-gsm-module/README.md

 Challenges & Solutions

-False positives: Calibrated accelerometer threshold to avoid triggering alerts on speed breakers or minor bumps.
+False positives: Calibrated accelerometer thresholds to avoid triggering alerts on speed breakers or minor bumps.

-Instant SMS delivery: Ensured stable power supply and proper AT command programming for GSM module reliability.
+Instant SMS delivery: Ensured stable power supply and correct AT command programming for the GSM module.

 My Role